Social Service Redesign

 At a Glance

-This project, Social Service Redesign, led by Sixteenth Street Community Health Center (SSCHC) aims to improve health outcomes by reducing housing insecurity.
-SSCHC is Milwaukee’s largest federally qualified health center and has been addressing the health needs of economically disadvantaged individuals, many of whom face housing issues and homelessness.
-In its first two years, the project established an AmeriCorps program with 13 members, including four resource navigators.
-Resource navigators and volunteers have contributed to a 44.5 percent increase in completed, totaling over 8,700 patients.
-Housing needs have persisted as a priority, leading to the implementation of an internal housing protocol.
+This project, Social Service Redesign, led by Sixteenth Street Community Health Center (SSCHC) aimed to improve health outcomes by reducing housing insecurity.
+SSCHC is Milwaukee’s largest Federally Qualified Health Center and has been addressing the health needs of economically disadvantaged individuals, many of whom face housing issues and homelessness.

 The Challenge